rblack42/sphinxcontrib-pylit/rst/development/development-timeline.rst

 team adopts some approach to dealing with merging work done by each developer into the "master" copy of the code base.

+Master Copy
+***********

+In a team setting, each developer will be working on some part of the code.
+It certainly is possible to have two developers are working on the same chunk of code at the same time.
+If so, how do we combine their work and produce one stable version of the code?

+Git_ approaches this issue by using a "merge"
 Let's start off with a single developer creating a project and talk about the changes made to the code base.